ChaitechSw/CEH-Progress/note/cc-2-incidentResp-BC-DR.md

 	- Determining whether any confidential information was compromised during the incident.
 	- Implemention of any necessary recovery procedures to restore security and recover from incident-related damage.
 	- Supervising the implementation of any additional security measures necessary to improve security and prevent recurrence of the incident.

+### Business Continuity
+1. Intent
+	- To sustain business operations while recovering from a remarkable/consequential disruption.
+2. Importance
+	- To maintain the business
+3. Key part
+	- Communication, multiple contact methodologies, backup numbers.

+### Disaster Recovery
+1. Intent
+	- restoring the IT and communication service/systems for organization during disruption and restoration of normal services.
+	- disaster recovery plan (DRP)

+### Business continuity planning is about maintaining critical business functions, disaster recovery planning is about restoring IT and communications back to full operations after a disruption.